Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

 \subsection{Notation and terminology}

 We use lowercase Latin and Greek alphabets to denote scalars, vectors and functions.
-For instance, we often use $\epsilon$ for the accuracy of algorithm, $\kappa$ for a known upper bound on the condition number, $p_{\text{succ}}$ for success probability of the input algorithm of VTAA or the probability of directly inverting the input matrix with block encoding, $m$ for the number of VTAA stages, and $r$ for the number of amplification steps/schedules.
-We also represent known upper/lower bounds of quantities or amplification threshold values using $\alpha$, writing $\alpha_A\geq\norm{A}$ for a known upper bound on the spectral norm of input matrix $A$ for block encoding, $\alpha_{A^{-1}}\geq\norm{A^{-1}}$ for a known upper bound on the norm of $A^{-1}$ with $\kappa=\alpha_A\alpha_{A^{-1}}$, $\alpha_{p_{\text{succ}}}\leq p_{\text{succ}}$ a known lower bound on the success probability, and $\alpha_j$ amplification thresholds associated with a Tunable VTAA.
+For instance, we often use $\epsilon$ for the accuracy of algorithm, $\kappa$ for a known upper bound on the condition number, $p_{\text{succ}}$ for success probability of the input algorithm of VTAA or the direct inversion of input matrix with block encoding, $m$ for the number of VTAA stages, and $r$ for the number of amplification steps.
+We also represent known upper/lower bounds of quantities using $\alpha$, writing $\alpha_A\geq\norm{A}$ for a known upper bound on the spectral norm of input matrix $A$ for block encoding, $\alpha_{A^{-1}}\geq\norm{A^{-1}}$ for a known upper bound on the norm of $A^{-1}$ leading to $\kappa=\alpha_A\alpha_{A^{-1}}$, $\alpha_{p_{\text{succ}}}\leq p_{\text{succ}}$ a known lower bound on the success probability, and $\alpha_j$ amplification thresholds associated with a Tunable VTAA.
 We employ standard notations for number sets, using $\mathbb{Z}$ for integers ($\mathbb{Z}_{\geq 0}$ for nonnegative integers), $\mathbb{R}$ for real numbers, and $\mathbb{C}$ for complex numbers.

 We user uppercase Latin and Greek alphabets to represent matrices and operators.
 For example, we write $A$ for the coefficient matrix of a linear system, $O_A$ for its block encoding unitary, $O_b$ for the unitary preparing the initial state, $A_j$ ($j=1,\ldots,m$) for the input algorithms of VTAA, $\Pi$ for an orthogonal projection ($\overline{\Pi}=I-\Pi$ for its complement), $S$ for the scaling operator used for preconditioning, and $I,X,Y,Z$ for the identity and Pauli matrices.
 We use $\norm{A}$ to denote the spectral norm of $A$, i.e., its largest singular value.
-For a matrix $A$ and scalar $\alpha_A\geq 0$, we say $A/\alpha_A$ can be block encoded if there exists an isometry $G$ and unitary $U$ such that $\frac{A}{\alpha_A}=G^\dagger UG$.
+For a matrix $A$ and scalar $\alpha_A\geq 0$, we say $A/\alpha_A$ can be block encoded if there exist isometries $G_1$, $G_2$ and unitary $U$ such that $\frac{A}{\alpha_A}=G_2^\dagger UG_1$.
 Such a \emph{block encoding} is mathematically feasible if and only if $\alpha_A\geq\norm{A}$, but additional normalization factors may be introduced when the block encoding is implemented by a quantum circuit.
+Moreover, the block encoding is Hermitian if the two isometries $G_1=G_2$ are identical and $U$ is a Hermitian unitary.
+This arises when we block encode the Hermitian dilation of a matrix as

 We use boldface symbols to denote functions and operations having specific meanings.
 We write $\mathbf{Cost}(\cdot)$ for the (query) cost of implementing an operator, $\mathbf{Ceil}(\cdot)$/$\mathbf{Floor}(\cdot)$ for the nearest integer rounded up/down, $\mathbf{Ker}(\cdot)$/$\mathbf{Im}(\cdot)$ for the kernel/image of a linear operator, $\mathbf{P}(\cdot)$ for the probability of an event, and $\mathbf{T}_j(\cdot)$/$\mathbf{U}_j(\cdot)$ for Chebyshev polynomials of the first/second kind (writing its rescaled version as $\widetilde{\mathbf{T}}_j(\cdot)$ with $\widetilde{\mathbf{T}}_0=\frac{1}{2}$).
 If $\Pi$ is an orthogonal projection, $\mathbf{Im}(\Pi)\obot\mathbf{Im}(\overline{\Pi})$ is an orthogonal decomposition of the underlying space and we may use it to bound the spectral norm of an operator as